anaelleltd/nova-spektr-static/codex/codex.md

 During the initial bootstrapping phase some relaxations of these rules may be made in order to expediate decentralisation and ensure pluralism as early as possible in the member judgement process.
 Specifically, it may be reasonable to have shortened voting timelines and remove the need for some peripheral, demonstrative requirements if and only if it is obvious that the candidate in question possesses the relevant technical knowledge.
 In all cases, time limits on ranks should still generally be respected.

 This leniency, such as it is, should exist only for the initial bootstrapping phase.
-By the first continuation grading, the full expectations of the member's rank should be met for approval by voters.
+By the first continuation evaluation ~~grading~~, the full expectations of the member's rank should be met for approval by voters.

 Note, as per the tenets, the voting of Members is expected to follow the conventions and bylaws of the Fellowship, and in particular the Rank Specifications.